4 questions to help you start your marketing

 The thing is, if you can make that start, make that first step to starting your marketing then the rest really doesn’t seem so overwhelming.

-Especially if your first step is to put together a marketing plan.
+Especially if your first step is to put together your marketing strategy.

-Either way, if you don’t know where to start with your marketing, we always say
+So I always say “if you don’t know where to start with your marketing start with strategy”

-Even if it’s a really, really, simple plan.
+Even if it’s a really, really, simple strategy.

 1. Where do I want to go?
 Or, what do I want to achieve?